Mostafa-M-Rezaee/SHG__Second_Harmonic_Generation/README.md

   <img src="./Archive/images/3.%20Readme_images/image04.png" alt="Image 4" width="65%">
 </p>

-<p align="center">Firgure 4.
-Schematic of the upper half plane of the cross section of the crystal in the longitudinal direction, the vector perpendicular to the entrance and exit surfaces of the crystal, as well as the temperature gradient vector.</p>
+<p align="center"> <strong>Figure 4.</strong> Schematic of the upper half plane of the cross section of the crystal in the longitudinal direction, the vector perpendicular to the entrance and exit surfaces of the crystal, as well as the temperature gradient vector.</p>

 # 5. Phase Mismatch